 What is the current state of terrorism in the world?

-Radical Islamist terrorism remains a major threat internationally, and the danger of extreme right-wing terrorism has grown in Western countries.
+Radical Islamist terrorism remains a major threat internationally.
+The danger of extreme right-wing terrorism has grown in Western countries.

 Radical Islamist terrorism remains the most important terrorist threat internationally.
 The most significant threats to Europe are the terrorist organisations ISIL (also known as ISIS) and al-Qaeda, and operators associated with them.